Putting our brands first: How Bold prepares for peak season traffic in 2022

 As the Chief Technology Officer (CTO) and one of the four founders of Bold Commerce, Eric Boisjoli has both the real-life experience of making Black Friday a success, and a wealth of knowledge surrounding the technical side of running an industry-leading software development company.

-I’ve got a quote I sometimes say - well, I don’t actually say it, but it’s mounted on my wall:
+There's a quote I like to say.
+Well, I don’t actually say it, but it’s mounted on my wall:

 “Merchants first, then tech.”